collijk/mslt_port/doc/src/tutorial/simulation.rst

 Interventions are characterised as one or more Population Impact Fractions (PIFs), each of which modifies an existing rate (e.g., the incidence rate of a specific chronic disease).

+.. note:: Interventions are a work in progress, we are still deciding exactly what form they will take.

 .. _obs_comp: